John-Abbott-College/SN1-Notes/Notes/operators/04_logical_operators/04_logical_operators.md

 ## Operator `and`

-**Example**

-For a meal to be considered a "special", a client must by a pizza and a drink.

 | English                                                                       | Math                                 | Python                                      |
 | ----------------------------------------------------------------------------- | ------------------------------------ | ------------------------------------------- |
 | Omnivox is accessible if you are a student **AND** have the correct password. | access = student ∧∧ correct password | `access = is_student and is_valid_password` |

 ### Operator `or`

-**Example**

 | English                           | Math                    | Python                     |
 | --------------------------------- | ----------------------- | -------------------------- |
 | Today is a weekday _OR_ a weekend | day = weekend ⋁ weekday | `day = weekend or weekday` |

-So, we send our friend out to get pizza and drinks.
-They come back with pizza and a drink.

 ### Operator `not`

 This operator transforms the variable into **its opposite**.
 It's also know as **negation**.

-**Example**

-You are at the library and can only borrow a new book if you do not have any overdue books.

 | English                                                 | Math                                | Python                                       |
 | :------------------------------------------------------ | :---------------------------------- | :------------------------------------------- |